Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 This means that you can use Plone 5.2 to upgrade to Python 3.

 This requires that you run Plone in Python 3 and only use code that supports Python 3.
-It also requires that you migrate the database in a separate step from Python 2 to 3 while Plone is not running.
+It also requires that you migrate the database in a separate step from Python 2 to 3 while Plone isn't running.

 See the chapters {doc}`version-specific-migration/upgrade-to-python3` and {doc}`version-specific-migration/upgrade-zodb-to-python3` for detailed information on these steps.